“That’s it! Cheese! We’ll go somewhere where there’s cheese!” Wallace, A Grand Day Out (1989)

 I was pleased that the track was marked as Lady Anne’s Way, because she was one of the Jacobean women I researched for my PhD.
 She spent half of her life battling to inherit her father’s estates in Westmorland which she eventually did in later middle-age.
 She immediately went north, walked the boundaries of all her estates (including sections of the path we walked on today), especially between her very many castles.
 We came across one of these today: Pendragon Castle.

 All of the castles were in ruins when she inherited them, and she undertook a systematic program of repairs and refurbishment.
-Also she perhaps made initial errors in treating her tenants, asking for all arrears of rent that had not been paid during the previous landowner’s time to be paid at once, she ended up being much loved by the local people for when she did much to support socially and economically Other buildings apart from the castles from the time survive, like Wharton Manor, a fortified farmhouse dating from the Middle Ages.
+Although she perhaps made initial errors in the way she treated her tenants, asking for all arrears of rent that had not been paid during the previous landowner’s time to be paid at once, she ended up being much loved by the local people for whom she did much to support socially and economically.
+Apart from the castles, other buildings from the time survive, like Wharton Manor, a fortified farmhouse dating from the Middle Ages.

 The track crossed the Eden and then meandered with the river down a charming valley.
 Such a different atmosphere to the hills above.